realnitinworks/Portfolio/README.md

 Many a time I did not know how to tackle a task at first.
 But I stayed long with the problem without losing focus.
 I struggled with the problem, kept searching for the answer until I found it.

 Before this project, I had experience with `Django` and `Flask`.
 However, I wanted to get serious with at least one of these.
 I decided to go with Django.
-But it does matter.
+But it doesn't matter.
 It is just my personal preference.
 In the past, I used to get bogged down by the UI design.
 That is where a framework like `Bootstrap` helped me to get started without getting lost in the frontend.

 I containerized my applications using `Docker` and `Docker-Compose` for development and production.
 My applications run on containers deployed through Docker and Docker-Compose on the Digital Ocean cloud.